scMarth/youtube-dl-helper/README.md

 # Youtube-DL
-A copy of youtube-dl.exe, ffmpeg.exe, and some useful batch scripts
+A copy of youtube-dl.exe, ffmpeg.exe, and some useful batch scripts for Windows

 ffmpeg repository: https://github.com/FFmpeg/FFmpeg